 From 8 March 2021 you can claim if you are a parent or guardian of a child or young person in the same household and need to take time off work to look after them.

 In order to be eligible for the Test and Trace Support Payment you must:

-- be a parent or guardian of a child that has been told to self isolate by either NHS Test and Trace or by the child's educational setting on or after 8 March 2021
+- be a parent or guardian of a child that has been told to self-isolate by either NHS Test and Trace or by the child's educational setting on or after 16 August 2021 and;

-- need to stay at home to look after any children or certain young people (children must be aged 15 or under, and young people aged 25 or under with an Education, Health and Care Plan (EHC), and normally attends an education or childcare setting) that have been asked to self-isolate, and that child or young person who the parent or guardian is caring for did not continue to attend their education or care setting when they should have been self-isolating
+- needs to stay at home to look after any child or certain young person (child must be aged 15 or under, and young person aged 25 or under with an Education, Health and Care Plan (EHC), and normally attends an education or childcare setting) and has;

 Anyone that meets the eligibility criteria will be able to claim.

 There are discretionary payments for those who do not meet the criteria for the Parent and Guardian Scheme.

 If you are not receiving one of the qualifying benefits, but are on a low income and self-isolation of yourself or a child or young person will cause you hardship, or you do not currently have Recourse to Public Funds, you may still be entitled under a special discretionary scheme.

 From 16 August 2021, you must meet all of the eligibility criteria to be considered: